SimulationEverywhere/Crazyfly/README.md

 ECDBoost has the [Boost C++ Library](http://www.boost.org/) as a dependency.
 You need to install it on your computer and then tell `g++` where to look for it.

-To do this, after installation create a file called `boost_reference.mk` with the following content
+To do this, after installation create a file called `boost_reference.mk` (in the root of the project) with the following content
 ```
 BOOST_LIB_DIR = <path_to_boost_library>
 ```